joecupano/SIGpi/README.md

 ./SIGpi_installer.sh
 ```

-### Fresh Bare Install
+### Fresh Node Install

+This is for headless SDR servers and can run on RPI 3 B+
-Follow the same instructions as for the impatient but add **base* as an option
+Follow the same instructions as for the impatient but add **node* as an option

 ```
-./SIGpi_installer.sh base
+./SIGpi_installer.sh node
 ```
-This will install bare minimum software to enjoy receiving signals
+This will install RTLTCP, SoapySDRServer, and SDRangelsrv as options

-- RTLSDR
-- HackRF
-- LimeSDR
-- rtl_433
-- dump1090
-- GQRX
-- CubicSDR

 ### Update an Existing 5.X Install